-Climb categorisation explained
+Climb categorization explained

 The category of an ascent indicates how tough it is.